buildkite/on-demand/agent-composer/README.md

       task-role: BuildExampleImage
 ```

-This pipeline uses the kaniko task definition, and the `BuildExampleImage` task
+This pipeline uses the kaniko stack's task definition, and the kaniko builder
-role to build and push an image to an ECR repository.
-You should instantiate as
+stack's `BuildExampleImage` task role to build and push to the ECR repository
+that was created.
+You should instantiate as many `example/kaniko/builder.yml`
-many `example/kaniko/builder.yml` stacks as you need to store images.
+stacks as you need to store images.

 ## Cloning Private Repositories